hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/business_analytics/05_ltv_analysis/README.md

 ## 40. LTV by Cohort

 ### Purpose
-Measure cumulative revenue contribution of each customer cohort over time.
+Quantify total and cumulative lifetime value for each customer cohort.

 ### Key Metrics
-- Cumulative revenue per cohort
+- Cumulative revenue per customer
-- LTV growth curves
+- LTV growth curve by cohort

 ### Artifacts
 - `40_ltv_by_cohort.sql`